 Generally, your Dependents become eligible for Medical, Dental, Vision and Prescription Drug coverage under Active Employee Benefits on the date you are eligible for Active Employee Benefits or, if later, on the date they become a Dependent.
 To add a Dependent, contact the Fund Office for a new history card.
 To add a spouse, a registered marriage license (with the state's registration number) is required.
 To add a child, a registered birth certificate or adoption record is required.
 Please note that church or hospital copies are not considered registered copies.
-In addition, you must provide copies of social security cards for all Dependents listed on your history card.
+In addition, you must provide the social security numbers for all Dependents listed on your history card.

 You must notify the Fund Office and submit the required documentation within 90 days of the date the Dependent first became eligible under the Plan to receive coverage as of that date.
 If you do not provide the required documentation within this 90-day period, coverage will begin as of the date the documentation is received by the Fund Office.
+A record of the birth from the Hospital/provider is acceptable as the initial notification of the birth.
+You must also submit the registered birth certificate when it is available.